tuoomz/yop/deploy-to-mainnet.md

     ```
     HARDHAT_NETWORK=mainnet ./node_modules/.bin/ts-node --files ./scripts/verify.ts --env mainnet-production
     ```
     It will take a while to upload the source code to Etherscan and get them verified.
+While this is being progressed, you can progress to the next step and leave this running.
 1. An additional one-time step is required to approve the rewards contract as the spender of the rewards wallet.
 This is needed because when users claim their YOP rewards, the reward contract will just transfer YOP tokens from the rewards wallet to the user directly.
 In order for the rewards contract to do this step, the approval is needed.
 To do this:
     - Get the deployed address of the rewards contract (you can find it in the `deployments/mainnet-production.json` file).
     - If the rewards wallet is a multisig, use the Gnosis UI to call the `approve` function on the [YOP token contract](https://etherscan.io/token/0xae1eaae3f627aaca434127644371b67b18444051).
 Set the reward contract address as the `spender` and set the large value for the limit (e.g. 3000000000000000 - 30 million YOPs).